fimietta/conference-workshop/README.md

 `ember generate route home`

 It will automatically create a route with its template/controller and unit test.
-The application also needs to know that there is a new route for the url address `/home`, this is done by adding an entry to the route:
+The application also needs to know that there is a new route for the url address `/home`, this is done by adding an entry to the router:

 ```javascript
 Router.map(function() {